lumeland/blog/posts/lume-2.md

 requested file doesn't exist.
 It's almost a standard when serving static sites.
 Lume has also this option by default.
-But it has also the `prettyUrls` option enabled, so the 404 page is exported to `/404/index.html`, making the default option for the 404 page conflicting with the default option to prettify the urls.
+But it has also the `prettyUrls` option enabled, so the 404 page is exported to `/404/index.html`, making the default option for the 404 page conflict with the default option to prettify the URLs.

 In Lume 2 the `prettyUrls` option is NOT applied if the page is `/404`, so the file is saved as `/404.html` instead of `/404/`.
-Note that you can change this behavior by explicity setting the `url` variable in the front matter of the page.
+Note that you can change this behavior by explicitly setting the `url` variable in the front matter of the page.

 ## Changed the behavior of plugins with plugins

-One of the goals of Lume plugins is to provide good defaults so, in most cases you don't need to customize anything, just use the plugin and that's all.
-There are some Lume plugins like `postcss` that use other libraries that also accept
+One of the goals of Lume plugins is to provide good defaults so, in most cases, you don't need to customize anything, just use the plugin and that's all.
+There are some Lume plugins like `postcss` or `markdown` that use other libraries that also accept plugins:
-plugins:

 ```js
 import reporter from "npm:postcss-reporter";